How to Apply for the CCCEPA

-each program has different and specific audition requirements. read closely.
-APPLICATION AT BOTTOM OF PAGE
+Each program has different and specific audition requirements.
+REVIEW AUDITION TIPS BELOW.

 All dancers should be dressed appropriately in fitted black dance attire.

-PART I – Interested students must submit/upload a one minute video dance solo that incorporates a dance style(s) that best reflects their dance abilities, including but not limited to: ballet, jazz, modern, hip hop, African, tap, pointe, lyrical, etc. UPLOAD DANCE AUDITION VIDEO HERE.
+STEP I – Interested students must submit/upload a one minute video dance solo that incorporates a dance style(s) that best reflects their dance abilities, including but not limited to: ballet, jazz, modern, hip hop, African, tap, pointe, lyrical, etc. UPLOAD DANCE AUDITION VIDEO HERE

 Present a 1-2 minute memorized monologue that allows you to develop a character and show a variety of acting choices/tactics.
 The monologue may be comedic or dramatic and should come from a published work of theatre or monologue book.
 No original material, please.
 The monologue should not be verse or from classical works, such as Shakespeare or Moliere.
 The monologue should be age appropriate (close to your own age).
 Costumes and props should not be used.
 Acting/Theatre applicants should also be prepared to explain their interest and background in drama.
 During the personal interview, the discussion will revolve around the student’s work, creativity, previous theatre experience, and ability to express themselves and communicate ideas.